 M = Mandatory.
 Mandatory fields are logically required and must always be present, unless the parent field may be omitted.

-M+C = Mandatory with condition.
-Fields with this condition are logically required.
+M+C = Mandatory with value validation rule.
+Fields with this condition are mandatory.
 According to the business rules, specific values must be set if the specified conditions are met.

 M+CH = Mandatory, but part of a choice.
 One of the fields in an XSD choice section must be provided.
 Thus, all fields within the choice are marked as mandatory in the schema.